Generating new sources of business and revenue.

 Pros for other brokers:

 Pull back the curtain.
 It will be essential for brokers outside of this behemoth to educate the public about how all these brands are part of a single company.
+With every acquisition, they lose agility.
 Even though they will make a show of saying all brands are managed separately, there is still one man at the top pulling all the strings.

 Lack of cohesive culture.
 Compass claims to have a strong culture, and having a single person that people can identify with at the top is a huge plus.
 That is what has been missing at Anywhere for years.
 No one that people could align with, as it has been a revolving door of leaders who did not come from the real estate industry.
 Having local leadership is the key to creating authentic partnerships.
 Local brokers are deeply immersed in their market, which is a huge selling tool.
 What does a company running out of New York know about your market?